Battle of Balikpapan (1942): Japanese plans

-Despite the timing that was already ahead of the timetable, the debarkation and construction activity to ensure the readiness of Tarakan airfield made little progress.
-Delaying the airfield's capacity to be used a staging ground for the attack on Balikpapan, Nishimura and Sakaguchi eventually agreed to postpone the landing in Balikpapan from 21 to 24 January.
-Still, as the postponement does not give enough time to readying Tarakan airfield for the use of transport planes, the plan to attack Balikpapan using paratroopers were scrapped.
+Despite being already ahead of schedule, the debarkation and construction activity to ensure the readiness of Tarakan airfield made little progress.
+Delaying the airfield's capacity to be used a staging ground for the attack on Balikpapan, Nishimura and Sakaguchi eventually postponed the landing in Balikpapan from 21 January to 24 January.
+Still, as the postponement did not provide enough time to ready the Tarakan airfield for transport planes, the plan to attack Balikpapan using paratroopers were scrapped.